Tony Robinson: Post-Time Team and presenting other history documentaries (2012–present)

 In 2018 Robinson continued his work with Channel Five presenting Britain's Great Cathedrals where he uncovers the history behind six of Britain's best cathedrals.
 He also presented a two-part series on Ancient Egypt called Egyptian Tomb Hunting.

 In March 2019, Robinson premiered Around the World by Train with Tony Robinson on Channel 5 where he travelled to Asia, Australia and South America by rail.
 Series two of the programme premiered in March 2020.

 In June 2019, Robinson presented a four-part series on Channel 5 titled The Thames: Britain's Great River with Tony Robinson where he walks the River Thames from source to the mouth.

 In January 2020 Robinson premiered a new programme on Channel 5, Tony Robinson's History of Britain.
 A second series was broadcast in 2021.

 In January 2021 Robinson returned to present the third series of his shows about the River Thames on Channel 5, now retitled The Secret Life of the Thames with Tony Robinson.

 In 2021, Robinson narrated a series World War 2 From Above on UKTV.

 In 2022, Robinson presented a new show for Channel 4 titled Tony Robinson's Museum of Us.

 In 2022, Robinson was confirmed to return to the re-boot of Time Team in 2023.

+In 2025, Robinson presented a documentary entitled Exposing Britain's Horror Victorian Workhouses released on the YouTube channel History Hit.

 In September 2025, Robinson's debut novel The House of Wolf was published.
 The novel is set in the 9th century, and depicts the lives of Alfred the Great and his courtier and biographer, the Welsh monk Asser.